-There’s another danger zone right behind the Tomcat, though, in particular for a shooter with dude-sized hands who’s used to gripping a gun nice and high.
+There’s another danger zone right behind the Tomcat, though, in particular for a shooter with dude-sized hands who’s used to gripping a pistol nice and high.

-I had to consciously hold it lower than my muscle memory dictates, less I wanted a kiss from the slide.
+I had to consciously hold it lower than my muscle memory dictates, unless I wanted a kiss from the slide.

 The button finds itself floating somewhere in-between, low and to the rear of the left-side grip panel.
 I found it best to use my left thumb to press the button while using the rest of my left hand to strip the magazine from the gun.